Poverty Reduction through Productive Activities

 Based on the results of a mapping of entrepreneurship programmes in educational institutions, the Ministry of Education and the Middle East Council for Small Business and Entrepreneurs initiated a partnership that aims at adapting and developing UNIDO's Entrepreneurship Development Programme in secondary technical schools.
 Relevant local stakeholders in the agro-industrial sectors have been actively involved in upgrading the productivity and profitability of MSEs.

-Human security through inclusive socio-economic development in Upper Egypt
+Human security through inclusive socio-economic development in Upper Egypt (HAYAT)

 The aftermath of the 2011 Arab spring uprisings is pushing the most vulnerable groups including young people, women and children in rural Upper Egypt to poverty and exclusion.
 UNIDO is working with ILO, IOM, UN Habitat, UN Women, as well as the local government, civil society partners and communities to strengthen the economic security of at least 18,000 beneficiaries in the vulnerable districts of El Edwa and Maghagha.

 Support cultural and creative industries and clusters in the Southern Mediterranean